rrvt/MakeApp/MakeApp/README.md

         the registry.
   - doc() -- returns pointer to document object
   - invalidate() -- cause the screen to be repainted, it doesn't happen automatically!
+  - Help File has been added to TestApp with a simple one page help file.
+The help file is constructed with HTML Help Workshop 4.74...
+It may be found on Microsoft's web site by Google Searching for HTML Help Sorkshop.
+Since HTML files are difficult to construct in the Workshop I use Dreamweaver to manage the files after some construction of the pages.

 ## Getting Started

+The application creates a new Application.
+So copy the library source to a directory like x:\Source\.
+The use the executable, MakeApp.exe, to specify the Source directory, x:\source.
+The folder icon or the File Menu is used to specify the source folder.

+The second icon on the toolbar (which is supposed to look like a smokestack factory) creates the new application.
+Selecting the factory icon invokes a dialog box to accept the Project's Name, Window (Visible) Name, and a Description (which also appears in the Window top border).

+Once the application is created it can be compiled.
+Note the Dependencies should be set in Visual Studio sometime.

+### History

 Create a new Application using the following parameters:
   - New MFC App